darius-lam/stacklife_noble/README.md

 ### Generating the landing page, static stack data

-The landing page stack is populated by data from the [Awesome Box](http://www.librarylab.law.harvard.edu/awesome/) API.
-We use a script to grab the 200 most recently awesomed items and massage them into a [StackView](http://librarylab.law.harvard.edu/blog/stack-view/) friendly static JSON object.
+The landing page stack is populated by data from the NOBLE API.

 To generate the static JSON file:

     cd src/batch
-    php -f retrieve_awesome_data.php
+    php -f retrieve_data.php

 If things bang off without issues you should now have src/web/js/awesome.js

-It's nice to see that list stay fresh.
-Cron it to run at 3:03 am:

-    3 3 * * * php -f /var/www/html/stacklife/src/batch/retrieve_awesome_data.php

 ## License